 Yamaha Acoustic Guitars

 If you are thinking of learning to play acoustic guitar you should go for it.
-As a beginner is can be confusing and even a little frustrating, but if you stick with it you won’t regret it.
+As a beginner, it can be confusing and even a little frustrating, but if you stick with it you won’t regret it.
 In fact, years from now you will probably look back on it as one of the best decisions you ever made.

 There are a few really great acoustic guitars for beginners on the market today, but if you are just starting out on guitar you really ought to take a good look at what Yamaha has to offer.

-So, why do I recommend Yamaha guitars for beginners?
-On reason is because they are relatively easy to play.
+So, why do I recommend Yamaha guitars?
+One reason is that they are relatively easy to play.
 Many acoustic guitars at low price points have inherent design issues that no setup or tech work will improve.
 Unfortunately, I've even seen these issues in a few big-name brands that ought to be better.
 But these problems are especially evident if you go with some no-name guitar because you intend to spend as little as possible.

 It comes down to build quality.
 Poorly made guitars that are hard to play make the learning process frustrating and difficult for beginners.
 Starting out on a quality guitar goes a long way toward ensuring success.
 Yamaha acoustics tend to shine in this regard.

 Which Yamaha starter guitar you choose will depend on your goals and budget.
-As a beginner you’ll find a lot of options in their lineup.
+As a beginner, you’ll find a lot of options in their lineup.
 This article can help you find the right guitar.
 I’ve been playing guitar for over 30 years, and I feel confident that the recommendations here will get your new guitar career off to a great start.
 As always, make sure you check out Yamaha's website for the most up-to-date info on their gear.

 Yamaha JR1 and JR2

-The JR1 features a Spruce top, Meranti back and side, a Nato neck and a Rosewood fingerboard and bridge.
-Nato and Meranti are economical replacements for Mahogany, and while they don’t quite have the same richness and depth they work well in budget guitars.
+The JR1 features a spruce top, meranti back and sides, a nato neck, and a rosewood fingerboard and bridge.
+Nato and meranti are economical replacements for mahogany, and while they don’t quite have the same richness and depth they work well in budget guitars.

 Both guitars are affordable enough to serve as student guitars for children or smaller-bodied teens.
 However, for veteran guitarists looking for a small guitar to pack for trips, or a second guitar to stash at the office, either the JR1 or JR2 would be a really cool choice.